thaysom22/gitpod-full-template-dec2020/README.md

 * Scoreboard of current player will be highlighted during turn
 * Footer mobile viewport wireframe layout replicated on tablet and desktop viewports because it looks good and because footer display is toggle on/off there is no need to conserve vertical space
 * Layout on desktop viewport changed significantly: header made consistent with mobile and tablet viewports so that info icon remains at top right of viewport.
 Scoreboard is displayed on left of gameboard below 'click-to-play' component.
+* Info component on welcome modal changed to be togglable icon adjacent to header (consistent with header layout on main page for mobile/tablet viewports) instead of being separate below header
+* Welcome modal layout made consistent on all viewport sizes.
+Padding of modal increased on larfer viewports to maintain the vertical mobile layout.

 ## 2. Features